comath/aiv_website/_volunteers/sven.md

 bio: true # If you don't want to include a bio, change this to false.
 ---

 Sven founded the AI Village in 2018 and has been running it ever since.
+He was the principal organizer of AIV's Generative Red Team at DEFCON 31.
 Sven is also the founder of nbhd.ai, a startup focused on the security and integrity of datasets and the AI they build.
 He was previously a senior data scientist at Elastic where he built the malware model training pipeline.
 He has a PhD in Algebraic Topology, and a postdoc in geometric machine learning where he focused on anomaly and novelty detection.